Skip to main content

 ]

-User identity filtering allows you to include or exclude events for actions taken by specific IAM identities.
-The following example demonstrates two approaches: excluding specific service roles from S3 object logging to reduce noise from automated processes, and monitoring only privileged roles for DynamoDB table operations to focus on high-risk activities.
+User identity selection allows you to include or exclude events for actions taken by specific IAM identities.
+The following example demonstrates two approaches: excluding specific service roles from S3 object logging to reduce noise from automated processes, and recording only privileged roles for DynamoDB table operations to focus on high-risk activities.

 [